ballerina-attic/module-ballerina-runtime/README.md

 This module provides functions to interact with the Ballerina runtime and the runtime invocation context.

+For more information go to [The Runtime Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/runtime/).

-For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/).
+For a quick sample on demonstrating the usage see [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/).

 ## `Issues` and `Projects`